-- 3.2.
-The methodology used to allocate expenses to the policies subject to the Model Regulation. - 4.3.
+- 1. A reconciliation of actual expenses to those used for valuation purposes.
+A validation tool is provided in subsection B below; - 2.
+The methodology used to allocate expenses to the policies subject to the Model Regulation. - 3.
 The methodology used to apply the allocated expenses within the Cash Flow Model.